 New Amphibious Ecotourism Venture in Australia

-Sealegs International Limited announced today it has begun supplying componentry for the first of three planned amphibious ecotourism craft to an Australian operator.
+Sealegs International Limited announced today it has begun supplying componentry for the first of three planned amphibious ecotourism boats to an Australian operator.

-Example of System 100 applied to a large format craft.
+Example of System 100 applied to a large format boat.

 A ground-breaking and innovative solution was required for PWJ to launch a unique new tourism venture in Australia.
 The amphibious route was the only option for this sensitive national park location, where construction of coastline infrastructure – such as a wharf – is not possible.